What Is URL Unfurling? Complete Guide + How to Test URL Metadata (2026)

 Can poor unfurling hurt website traffic?

 Yes.
-Links with missing or broken previews receive fewer clicks and fewer shares.
-People are less likely to trust or engage with links that don't display properly.
-High-quality previews directly improve click-through rates when your content is shared on social platforms and in messaging apps.
+Links with missing or broken previews receive fewer clicks and fewer shares, directly reducing traffic from social platforms and messaging apps.

 Is unfurling automatic?